k435467/React-Tutorial-Practice/README.md

-# React-Tutorial-Practice
-Practice the tutorial on Reactjs website.
+Practice the tutorial on Reactjs website. [link to tutorial](https://reactjs.org/tutorial/tutorial.html)